One Small Fire At A Time

 Reviews

-- The art and music are well-executed, enhancing the overall experience and immersing players in the game's atmosphere.
+- The art and music are well-executed, enhancing the overall experience and immersion in the story.

-- The game is relatively short, which may leave some players wanting more depth and complexity in the story and character development.
+- The game is relatively short, which may limit replayability and the exploration of alternate endings.

 - 38 % positive mentions

-The story is generally well-received, praised for its engaging premise and character development, particularly in addressing themes of mental illness and personal struggle.
-However, many reviewers noted that the narrative feels rushed, lacking depth in character exploration and world-building, especially towards the end.
-While the game offers a variety of endings and emotional moments, some players felt it could benefit from a longer, more fleshed-out storyline.
+The story is generally well-received, praised for its engaging premise and character development, particularly in addressing themes of mental illness within a steampunk fantasy setting.
+However, many reviewers noted that the narrative feels rushed, lacking depth in character arcs and world-building, especially towards the end, which diminishes its overall impact.
+While the game offers a variety of endings and thought-provoking moments, some players felt it could benefit from a longer, more fleshed-out storyline.

 “The twists, the turns, the comedy, the drama, the mystery, this story literally had it all.”

-“One small fire at a time is a really moving story about mental illnesses and a girl who can't use magic in a world where nearly everyone can use magic.”
+“One small fire at a time is a really moving story about mental illnesses and also about a girl who can't use magic in a world where nearly everyone can use magic.”

 “A unique (and surprisingly chilling) story, focusing on a topic that entertainment properties are starting to look at a little more in recent memory (that of psychology and 'mental illness'), and then thrusting it into a world of steampunk(ish) fantasy.”